-Sweet caramelized onions, sautéed ham, creamy eggs, and two cheeses come together to make this delectable dish.
+Sweet caramelized onions, sautéed ham, creamy eggs, and sharp cheddar cheese come together to make this delectable dish.
 As delicious as it is fancy, you’ll be craving this quiche for breakfast, lunch, and dinner.

 If you have never made a quiche before, then let me tell ya, today is your lucky day.